Community Futures Staff & Contract Positions

 Carrie joined Community Futures Cowichan in June 2015 as Administrative Coordinator.
 Carrie grew up on Vancouver Island, and then pursued careers in the Okanagan, the Northwest Territories, and central Alberta before returning home in 2012 to care for her elderly father.
 Carrie worked with the Alberta Public Service (employment services & economic development) for 10 years, and most recently enjoyed a role with United Way Cowichan.

-Carrie loves her new Cowichan community and has volunteered for the Duncan DBIA Society, Harmony Yoga Studio, the Salvation Army, Sunridge Place, and United Way.
-In addition to her yoga practice, Carrie enjoys hiking and camping with her partner and her yellow Labrador, a retired therapy dog and tracking expert.
-She is passionate about companion animal welfare and is a strong supporter of the BC SPCA.
+Carrie loves her new Cowichan community and has volunteered for the Downtown Duncan Business Improvement Association, the Salvation Army, and United Way.
+In addition to her yoga practice, Carrie enjoys hiking and camping with her partner, Douglas, and her yellow Labrador, a retired therapy dog and tracking expert.
+She is passionate about companion animal welfare and currently serves as the Recording Secretary for the BCSPCA Cowichan District Community Council.